pryoritymusic/webpagetest-blog/src/posts/benchmarking-javascript-memory-usage.md

 ## measureUserAgentSpecificMemory

 Chrome introduced a new API for collecting memory related information using a Performance Observer, [called `measureUserAgentSpecificMemory`](https://web.dev/monitor-total-page-memory-usage/).
-(At the moment, there's been no forward momentum from Safari on adoption this, and Mozilla was still [fine tuning some details in the proposed specification](https://github.com/mozilla/standards-positions/issues/281)).
+(At the moment, there's been no forward momentum from Safari on adopting this, and Mozilla was still [fine tuning some details in the proposed specification](https://github.com/mozilla/standards-positions/issues/281)).

 The `measureUserAgentSpecificMemory` API returns a breakdown of how many bytes the page consumes for memory *related to JavaScript and DOM elements only*.